kiran-isaac/Bask/README.md

 # Bask
 This is a project I worked on during my Arm internship.
 It is a compiler for a simple language called Bask.
 The language is basically a subset of C. It is not particularly interesting syntactically but it was a fantastic project to learn how to write compilers, and how to use LLVM.
+The language is named after basking sharks.
+I don't know why, I just picked a shark at random.
+Naming things is hard and sharks are cool

 I dont have any plans to continue working on this project beyond adding a bit more to the standard library and finalizing string support and some other stuff.
 I am happy with what I have learned from this project and I am looking forward to my next compiler project!